skyvers/skyve-dev-guide/_pages/queries.md

 To improve performance Skyve will defer instantiation of domain objects unless necessary - producing a list of mapped objects that implement the given domain interface.

 Non-persistent values can be projected (as well as persisted or database values) and the evaluation engine will load the domain objects behind the scenes only if necessary.

+However you can also declare queries using bizQL (derived from <a href="https://docs.jboss.org/hibernate/orm/3.3/reference/en/html/queryhql.html">Hibernate Query Language</a> and SQL.

 ### Query column definition